 In the rainy season we may be able to take to the river in inner tubes and float downstream through the rainforest (dependent on water level), listening to the calls of gibbons and the other sounds of the jungle (additional charge).

 As we would expect in the jungle, facilities are basic; however the setting of superb limestone cliffs, mountains and rainforest more than makes up for any lack of western comforts.
 There is the opportunity for those who wish to, to take a short elephant ride during your stay (additional charge).

 Days 5-6 Ban Talae Nok

-After a welcome and introduction to this fantastic initiative, we’ll meet our host family who will proudly show you around their home and village and what follows will be a positive cultural interchange where you’ll experience what life is like in this Thai village community, as well as their unique customs and traditions.
+After a welcome and introduction to this fantastic initiative, we’ll meet your host family who will proudly show you around their home and village and what follows will be a positive cultural interchange where we’ll experience what life is like in this Thai village community, as well as their unique customs and traditions.
 The village was hit by the 2004 tsunami and the villagers who are now rebuilding their lives and their homes are an true inspiration.

 - Walking tour of Ban Talae Nok Village

 - Long-tail boat trip - Ban Talae Nok

 - Soap Cooperative - Ban Talae Nok